 1. Liquidity Ratio

-Liquidity refers to your ability to quickly convert assets into cash with little to no loss of principal.
-When you are liquid, you have the financial ability to pay for unexpected costs such as a loss of a job, death in the family, or your roof is leaking.
+Liquidity refers to your ability to convert assets quickly into cash with little to no loss of principal.
+When liquid, you can pay for unexpected costs such as job loss, family death, or roof leaks.

 Liquidity Ratio= Monetary Assets/ Monthly Expenses